Yan1204/SpaceShip/README.md

-A game.
-Cantilever.
+A game. Сonsole.
 The user controls the ship with the help of keys "arrow to the right", "Arrow to the left."
 The ship can produce two rockets after pressing the "space" key.